Crosby plays 1,000th game as Penguins top Islanders 3-2 - WTMJ

 Nelson gave the Islanders a 2-1 lead with his fifth goal just 53 seconds into the third period, but the Penguins responded.

-Matheson tied it with his first goal for Pittsburgh at 7:35.
+Matheson tied it with his first goal for the Penguins at 7:35.
 He started the rush and eventually finished the play with a wrist shot from the slot.

-Letang put the Penguins ahead for good at 13:34.
+Letang put Pittsburgh ahead for good at 13:34.
 His center-point wrist shot beat Varlamov over the shoulder to the blocker side.

-“Every win is good, but to get it for (Crosby) on his 1,000th game is special,” Letang said.
-“He has given so much to all of his teammates throughout the years.”

 Crosby became the 25th active skater to play in his 1,000th game.
 He’s also the first player in Penguins history to play 1,000 games with the team.
 Crosby entered his 1,000th game with the eighth-most points in NHL history through 1,000 games.